All Episodes

 So it's really hard right now.

-Senator McCaskill, I have a homework assignment.
+Senator McCaskill, I've a homework assignment.

 I want you to produce me great moderates in the United States Senate.